rsvim/rsvim.github.io/docs/manual/configuration.md

 util.echo(util.add(1, 2));
 ```

 After starting Rsvim, it will print the message `3`.

-You can also use absolute file path as well.
+The string value passed to the `import` keyword is called `specifier`, which is a file path relative to current javascript file.
+You can use absolute file path as well.

 But, there are some limitations about Rsvim, since it is not 100% compatible with node: